 For example here in Portland, Oregon we have the big five companies that employ most of the city; Nike, Columbia, Intel, Adidas, and Daimler.
 They are the big players in this market and should be big targets for your sponsorship sales.

 BUT there are certain smaller businesses that hold arguably just as much cultural power in the city.
 There are bars, restaurants, and small businesses that on paper may look like it is not worth contacting, but a partnership with them can do wonders for your portfolio and reach in the city.

-It is also vital to understand which businesses are spending in sponsorship in your city and which are not.
-This will help you shift your strategy and adapt for each.
+It is also vital to understand which businesses are spending on sponsorship in your city and which are not.
+This will help you shift your strategy and adapt to each.

 For example, someone who already spends in partnership with other events and teams in the area you… you don’t have to explain why sponsorship is valuable.
 They already know as they are spending there and those types of sponsorship sales should be easier.